neurolabusc/OpenGLCoreTutorials/README.md

 ##### Project 4: Textures

 The project tex.lpr loads two textures (fish and coral).
 Dragging the mouse re-positions the fish, and using the scroll wheel adjusts the size of the fish.
+This project was also ported to legacy OpenGL 2.1 (texLegacy project).

 <img src="https://github.com/neurolabusc/OpenGLCoreTutorials/blob/master/textures.jpg" width="271">